 When growing up, Lucille was part of her local Music Support Service, participating in 9 bands that gave her the opportunity to play in prestigious venues, such as the Royal Albert Hall, Symphony Hall and St. David's Hall in Cardiff.
-Lucille has also played with the National Youth Wind Orchestra of Wales (three times), National Saxophone Choir of Great Britain and National Youth Jazz Reserve Orchestra of Wales (twice).
+Lucille has also performed with National Youth Ensembles.

 Lucille has played in a wide range of Birmingham Conservatoire ensembles such as Big Band, Wind Ensemble, Saxophone Ensemble, Thallein Contemporary music ensemble and Saxophone Quartets.
 She was previously in a Ska band that had played well known venues such as the Birmingham O2 Academy and the Glastonbudget festival.
-Lucille is the Alto Saxophonist in the piano and saxophone duo, Lucille and Erica, who perform at weddings and cooperate events across the UK and performed with the function band 6appeal for 4 years.
+Lucille is the Alto Saxophonist in a piano and saxophone duo, who perform at weddings and cooperate events across the UK and performed with a function band for 4 years.